Tropical Storm Erin Leaves Death, Damage In Atlantic | Weather.com

 The Weather Channel

-Heavy rains from Tropical Storm Erin reportedly killed six people in Cabo Verde, Africa overnight.
-As it moves west across the Atlantic, the system is now being closely watched by U.S. forecasters.
+Heavy rains from Tropical Storm Erin killed seven people in Cabo Verde, and as it moves westward across the Atlantic, the system is now being closely watched by U.S. forecasters.

 Jenn Jordan